Matthew-Yinuo/Char/README.md

-# Digit Recognition using Keras and TensorFlow
+# MNIST Character Recognition using Keras and Theanos
 ## Introduction
 The steps for the assignment are commented in the python file.